Well-posedness and long time behavior for the Electron Inertial Hall-MHD system in Besov and Kato-Herz spaces: Introduction

-\begin{rmq} As mentioned for the classical Navier Stokes equations in a paper of I.Gallagher, D.Iftime and F.Planchon \cite{Planchon-assympto}, the theory of weak solutions to the Navier Stokes equations in related to special structure of the equation, namely to the energy inequality, while the Kato's approch is more general and can be applyed to more general parabolic or dispersive equations, this work is an example of many.
-The main issue here consits at writing the equations in an appropriate form in order to be able to adapte the techniques used for the classical Navier Stokes \cite{Chemin1,Planchon-assympto,Leray1,Danchin2}. \end{rmq} Before stating our results, let us fix some notations which will be of a constant use in this paper, \begin{itemize} \item For $A,B$ two real contities, $A\lesssim B$ means $A\leq c B$, for some $c>0$ independent of $A$ and $B$. \item $(c_{j,r})_{j\in\mathbb{Z}} $ will be a sequence satisfying $ \sum_{j\in \mathbb{Z}} c_{j,r}^r \leq 1$.
-This sequence is allowed to differ from a line to line, also let us point out that, due to the embedding $\ell^r(\mathbb{Z}) \in \ell ^\infty (\mathbb{Z})$, we will often use the inequality $c_{j,r}^2 \leq c_{j,r}$. \item The $\widehat{L}^p$ norm of $u$ is given by
+\begin{rmq} As mentioned in a paper of I.Gallagher, D.Iftime and F.Planchon \cite{Planchon-assympto} for the classical Navier Stokes equations, the theory of weak solutions to the Navier Stokes equations is related to the special structure of the equation, namely to the energy inequality, while the Kato's approach is more general and can be applied to more general parabolic or dispersive equations, this work is an example among many.
+The main issue here consists in writing the equations in an appropriate form in order to be able to adapt the techniques used for the classical Navier-Stokes \cite{Chemin1,Planchon-assympto,Leray1,Danchin2}. \end{rmq}